-[RFC5492] defines capabilities advertisement for the BGP peer.
-In addition, it is useful to be able to advertise BGP Next-Hop dependant capabilities, in particular for forwarding plane features.
-RFC 5492 is not applicable because the BGP peer may be different from the BGP Next-Hop, in particular when BGP Route Reflection is used.
+[RFC5492] advertises the capabilities of the BGP peer.
+When the BGP peer is not the same as the BGP Next-Hop, it is useful to also be able to advertise the capability of the BGP Next-Hop, in particular to advertise forwarding plane features.
 This document defines a mechanism to advertise such BGP Next Hop Capabilities.

 This document defines a new BGP non-transitive attribute to carry Next-Hop Capabilities.
-When the BGP Next Hop is changed, this attribute is deleted or possibly modified to take into account the capabilities of the new BGP Next-Hop.
+This attribute is guaranteed to be deleted or updated when the BGP Next Hop is changed, in order to reflect the capabilities of the new BGP Next-Hop.
 Hence it allows advertising capabilities which are dependent of the BGP Next-Hop.